asthavj/PeacePal/README.md

 4. **Requests:**
    - The requests library is used for making HTTP requests.
-   - It is utilized here to interact with a Stack AI API for natural language processing.
+   - It is utilized here to interact with Stack AI's API for natural language processing.

 5. **JSON:**
    - The json library is used for working with JSON data.